aixiwang/img2cloud/README.md

 # img2cloud
-A demo application to capture image from USB camera and upload image to Aliyun OSS and Baidu OSS service.
+A demo application to capture image from USB camera and upload image to Aliyun OSS and Baidu BOS service.

 please install packages: